ChrisWhealy/DistributedSystemNotes/Lecture 14.md

     ![Primary Backup Replication - Read Path](./img/L12%20Primary%20Backup%20Replication%202.png)

     If a backup crashes, it can simply be replaced by another backup; however, if the primary crashes, although a backup can take over, we must be careful to ensure that the state of the backup is not ahead of the state of the primary.
 In other words, the backup we are about to promote to the role of primary must not be in the process of performing writes that have not yet been acknowledged back to the client (via the now failed primary).
-If this is not ensured, then promoting that backup to the role of primary will cause ***writes from the future*** to appear in the new primary, thus potentially confusing the clients.
+If this is not ensured, then promoting that backup to the role of primary might cause ***writes from the future*** to appear in the new primary, thus potentially confusing the clients.

     In order to manage this, an internal coordinator process is required that holds state about what the other processes are doing.
 For instance, the coordinator must know: